-- Pace the bathroom or you home while you brush your teeth.
+- Pace the bathroom while you brush your teeth.

 - Walk around the kitchen while your coffee brews.

-- Park the car at the other end of the parking lot from work or the store so you have to walk further to get to the building.
+- Park the car at the other end of the parking lot from work or the store so you have to walk farther to get to the building, Logan says.

 - If there are two bathrooms at work (or wherever you happen to spend the majority of your day), use the one that's farther away (or even one on a different floor so you have to take the stairs).

 - Take a walk on your lunch break.

-- Take your pup for a longer walk than usual or offer to walk the neighbor's or a friend's dog.
+- Take your furry friend for a longer walk than usual or offer to walk a neighbor's or a friend's dog.
 Another great option: "Go visit a local shelter and offer to walk a pup," Logan says.

 - If you need to run a quick errand and the shop is close enough, walk there.